mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 # Introduction

-This document specifies the CONNECT-IP method for IPv4 {{RFC0791}} and IPv6 {{RFC8200}} tunneling and flow forwarding over HTTP/3, according to the MASQUE proposal.
+This document specifies the CONNECT-IP method for IPv4 {{RFC0791}} and IPv6 {{RFC8200}} tunneling and flow forwarding over HTTP/3.

-The default model for address handling in this specification is that the proxy (Masque Server) will have a pool of one or more IP addresses that it can lend to the MASQUE client routable over its external interface.
-Other potential use cases and address handling are possible, potentially requiring further extensions.
+CONNECT-IP supports two modes: a tunneling mode where IP packets are forwarded without modifications and flow forwarding mode which supports optimization for individual IP flows forwarded to the targeted peer.

 ## Tunnel mode

-In tunnel mode the client requests tunnel IP packets to and from the proxy.
-The Connect-IP request establishes such a tunnel and optionally indicates the IP address or IP range that will be allowed to be forwarded.
+In the tunnel mode the client requests to tunnel the IP packets to and from to one or more servers via the proxy.
+The Connect-IP request to the proxy establishes such a tunnel and optionally indicates the IP address or IP address range that will be allowed to be forwarded to the client.

 The tunnel mode is indicated by the ":authority" pseudo-header field of the CONNECT-IP request contain the host and listing port of the